GoogleChrome/web.dev/src/site/content/en/porting-gphoto2-to-the-web/index.md

 Here's what the updated dependency diagram looks like with everything linked statically together:

-{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/5Fg5aJnydnIVMn44fiBE.svg", alt="A diagram shows "the app" depending on "libgphoto2 fork", which depends on "libtool". "libtool" depends on "ports: libusb1" and "camlibs: libptp2". "ports: libusb1" depends on the "libusb fork".", width="800", height="481" %}
+{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/5Fg5aJnydnIVMn44fiBE.svg", alt="A diagram shows 'the app' depending on 'libgphoto2 fork', which depends on 'libtool'. 'libtool' depends on 'ports: libusb1' and 'camlibs: libptp2'. 'ports: libusb1' depends on the 'libusb fork'.", width="800", height="481" %}

 So that's what I hardcoded for Emscripten builds: